SillyFreak/typst-crudo/docs/manual.typ

 There are some differences in the exact parameters:
 - #ref-fn("lines()") expects arrays of individual lines (which we can construct using the `range()` function).
 This exact usage can be simplified by using the #ref-fn("regions.extract()") shorthand;
 - codly uses an inclusive upper bound for ranges;
-- zebraw uses exclusive upper bounds and we don't need to change the ranges at all.
+- zebraw uses exclusive upper bounds, so we don't need to change the ranges at all.

 An important difference between the first and the latter two examples is line numbering: if we used one of the two code block libraries to format the first code snippet, we'd see line numbers from 1 to 11.